Skip to main content

 4. Enter a username and password to act as the root user of the PostgreSQL database.
 PostgreSQL requires a root user to be defined at setup, even if you plan to rely on an IAM User or Role for authentication.

 6. In Database authentication, select Password authentication to use password authentication between Styra DAS and Amazon RDS, or Password and IAM database authentication to configure an IAM User or Role.
+If you choose to use password authentication then, after validating your connection in the next section, you can jump down to the Ingress section.

 (Optional) Validate Network Connectivity